-The resident shall effectively respond to medication- and practice-related questions, and educate others.
+The resident shall effectively respond to medication- and practice-related questions and educate others.

 - 1. The resident shall respond effectively and in a timely manner to medication- and practice-related questions received from others: - a) Conduct a literature search systematically. - b) Critically appraise the literature. - c) Formulate a response. - d) Communicate, verbally and in writing, responses to requests. - 2.
-The resident shall facilitate the learning of students, other pharmacy residents, other healthcare professionals (including students of those professions), the public, and other stakeholders: - a) Promote a safe learning environment for the learner.

-- b) Ensure that patient safety is maintained when learners are involved. - c) Collaboratively identify the learning needs of others and prioritize their learning outcomes. - d) Create an effective training/teaching plan that enables successful delivery and completion by the learner in the available timeframe (by selecting the instructional format and instructional media, organizing/sequencing the instructional content, defining learning goals and objectives, and creating an assessment plan that aligns with the learning goals and objectives). - e) Demonstrate effective selection of an appropriate teaching role (e.g., direct instruction, coaching, facilitation, role modelling) and demonstrate effective teaching within that role. - f) Demonstrate effective feedback and assessment.
+The resident shall enable the learning of students, other pharmacy residents, other healthcare professionals (including students of those professions), the public, and other stakeholders: - a) Promote a safe learning environment for the learner. - b) Ensure that patient safety is maintained when learners are involved. - c) Collaboratively identify the learning needs of others and prioritize their learning outcomes. - d) Create an effective learning/teaching plan that enables successful delivery and completion by the learner in the available timeframe (by selecting the instructional format and instructional media, organizing/sequencing the instructional content, defining learning goals and objectives, and creating an assessment plan that aligns with the learning goals and objectives). - e) Select the appropriate teaching role1 that meets their learner's educational needs: - i.
+Direct instruction when learners need background or foundational content - ii.
+Modelling when learners have sufficient background knowledge to understand the skill being modeled. - iii.
+Coaching when learners are prepared to perform a skill under supervision - iv.
+Facilitating when learners have performed a skill satisfactorily under supervision - f) Demonstrate effective skill within the selected role: - i.
+Direct instruction when learners need background or foundational content - ii.
+Modelling, including "thinking out loud," so learners can "observe" critical thinking skills - iii.
+Coaching, including effective use of verbal guidance, feedback, and questioning, as needed - iv.
+Facilitating+ a learning experience by allowing learner independence.
+This can involve indirect monitoring of performance.

+Facilitating includes recognizing when a learner is ready to perform a particular task(s) and/or skill(s) independently.

+Examples:

+- In a patient care setting, the learner has been previously observed counselling a patient on a specific medication and is able to perform this task satisfactorily with no or minor corrective feedback needed.
+As such, the learner can perform this task independently, while the resident facilitates this learning experience by being available if needed and debriefing with the learner afterwards. - 2.
+In a small group learning experience, the resident demonstrates facilitating by allowing the group to work independently and assisting their growth by asking questions and guiding their thinking. - g) Demonstrate effective feedback and assessment

+1 Adapted from ASHP PGY1 and PGY2 Competency Areas (Effective July 1, 2023)